rdfostrich/article-mocha-2018/content/conclusions.md

 In future work, we intend to evaluate our system using different configurations of the SPBv benchmark, such as increasing the number of versions and increasing the change ratios.
+Furthermore, we intend to compare our system with other similar engines, both at triple index-level, and at SPARQL-level.